xingyizhao/TAMPERS/README.md

 python tampers.py --data_path data/MR.csv --victim_model "textattack/bert-base-uncased-rotten-tomatoes" --num 1000 --output_dir attack_result/
 ```

 * --data_path: We take MR dataset as an example.
-To reproduce our experiment, dataset can be find [TAMPERS](https://drive.google.com/drive/folders/1ZCwZj39bwE2goUFr8_UiDkfoRg_NMO7Q) For more dataset, you can check [TextFooler](https://github.com/jind11/TextFooler).
+To reproduce our experiment, dataset can be find [TAMPERS](https://drive.google.com/drive/folders/1ZCwZj39bwE2goUFr8_UiDkfoRg_NMO7Q) For more dataset, you can check [TextFooler](https://github.com/jind11/TextFooler). **Our code is based on binary classification task.**